scripting/feedsForJournalists/readme.md

 ## Where's the list?

 The list is available in the standard <a href="https://github.com/scripting/feedsForJournalists/blob/master/list.opml">OPML format</a> for subscription lists.
 You can use this file to subsribe to all the feeds in any feed reader.
 It will be updated periodically, so check back.
-(Even better if your reader allows you to subscribe to OPML files, a drum I've been <a href="http://scripting.com/2013/08/15/feedReaderDevs">beating</a> for a long time.
+(It's even better if your reader allows you to subscribe to OPML files, a drum I've been <a href="http://scripting.com/2013/08/15/feedReaderDevs">beating</a> for a long time.
 Then you'll get the updates automatically.)

 The list is also available as a <a href="https://github.com/scripting/feedsForJournalists/blob/master/list.txt">plain text file</a>.